Vonage/vivid/docs/vivid-overlay-lifecycle.md

 > Important: the attribute is being examined at the moment of initialization ONLY, so it should be in place BEFORE the initialization performed.
 We suggest to use this feature as a purely static setup OOTB.

-## Custom flow init
+## Manual init

 Advanced consumer will manage the visual application state (we mean Vivid's part, eg theming) as per user setting.
-Obviously, this state, unless injected into the main html by some server side logic, should involve some async work to be done client side, eg fetching personalised settings from the server or from some local storage like IndexedDB.
+Obviously, this state, unless injected into the main HTML by some server side logic, should involve an async work to be done client side, eg fetching personalised settings from the server or from a local storage like IndexedDB.

-For those cases we suggest to use `custom` value in the `data-vvd-context`, which will prevent auto init of the __vivid core__.
-This is the reason, that in this initialization path the `getReady` API is meaningless, therefore throws.
+For those cases we suggest to use `manual` value in the `data-vvd-context`, which will prevent auto init of the __vivid core__.
+This is the reason, that in this initialization path the `coreReady` API is meaningless, therefore auto rejected.

 It is the consuming application, which becomes responsible for the core services initialization.